Mac Maxwell, DVM, MS, Diplomate ACVS

 Dr. Brown is now a board-certified dermatologist and a Diplomate of the American College of Veterinary Dermatology (ACVD).
 She specializes in diseases of the skin, ears, and claws due to allergic, parasitic, autoimmune, endocrine, and infectious causes.
 She has extensive experience in the management of chronic skin and ear infections secondary to allergies and offers advanced diagnostics and treatments such as intradermal (skin) allergy testing and formulation of allergen specific immunotherapy.

-Dr. Brown has four rescue dogs and two cats.
-In her spare time, she enjoys visiting her family farm in Alabama and taking her dogs to the outback off leash park at Shelby Farms.
+Dr. Brown has three rescue dogs and two cats.
+In her spare time, she enjoys visiting her family farm in Alabama and taking her dogs to the off-leash dog park at Shelby Farms.

 Barden Greenfield, DVM, Diplomate AVDC